FavWest/mr-robogers-neighborhood/README.md

 Code: addStylingToHTML("Beep!
 Won't you be my neighbor?
 Boop Won't you be my neighbor?
 Beep!");
 Expected Output: "Beep! \<em>Won't you be my neighbor?\<em> Boop \<em>Won't you be my neighbor?\</em> Beep!"

+Test: "Should add \<em> brackets each case of "Won't you be my neighbor?" or "Won't you be my neighbor, name?""
+Code: addStylingToHTML("Beep!
+Won't you be my neighbor, Sam?
+Boop Won't you be my neighbor, a a a b 15 d?
+Beep!");
+Expected Output: "Beep! \<em>Won't you be my neighbor, Sam?\<em> Boop \<em>Won't you be my neighbor, a a a b 15 d?\</em> Beep!"